PNNL-PREMIS/PREMIS-ghg/licor_data/longterm_dat/README.md

 ```
 split -l 100000 SALT_20181207_LT.81x SALT_20181207_LT.81x_SPLIT_
 ```
-This splits the file into 100,000 line sub-files, which are then put together in a folder.

-The data-reading code looks for these files with "SPLIT" in their names, and reads and concatenates them before parsing.
+This splits the file into 100,000 line sub-files.
+The data-reading code looks for these files with "SPLIT" in their names, and re-concatenates them before parsing.